Subscribe to updates

 Community and Wellbeing Scrutiny Committee - Wednesday 2 July 2025 6.00 pm

-The Brent Community and Wellbeing Scrutiny Committee met to discuss the annual reports from the Brent Safeguarding Adults Board (SAB) and the Brent Safeguarding Children Partnership (BSCP), focusing on multi-agency safeguarding arrangements.
-The committee reviewed the activities, priorities, and challenges outlined in the reports, and discussed ways to improve partnership working, data collection, and community engagement.
-The committee also reviewed the Scrutiny Recommendations Tracker to assess the progress of previous recommendations.
+The Community and Wellbeing Scrutiny Committee meeting on 2 July 2025 reviewed the annual reports for the Brent Safeguarding Adults Board and the Brent Safeguarding Children Partnership, focusing on their activities and progress between April 2024 and March 2025.
+The committee also reviewed the Scrutiny Recommendations Tracker.

 Brent Safeguarding Adults Board Annual Report